huijing/slides/webconf-asia-2017/README.md

 `font-feature-settings` allows us toggle very specific OpenType properties.
 Last I checked, there were 141 OpenType feature tags to cover things like vertical kerning, unicase, scientific inferiors and so on.

-Browser support for each of these individual properties varies at the moment, with Firefox being the only browser that has supported all of them since 34.0. `font-feature-settings`, on the other hand, has quite good support across most browsers.
-The specification recommends to utilise the respective `font-variant` properties over the `font-feature-settings` property, but until browser support becomes more robust, I guess we'll continue to see this property being used instead.
+Browser support for each of these font feature properties varies at the moment, with Firefox being the only browser that has supported all of them since 34.0. `font-feature-settings`, on the other hand, has quite good support across most browsers.
+Although the specification recommends to utilise the respective `font-variant` properties over the `font-feature-settings` property, until browser support becomes more robust, I guess we'll continue to see this property being used instead.

 ## Implementing web fonts

-If you're building an English website, things are pretty straightforward.
+If you're building a non-Chinese website, things are pretty straightforward.
 You can choose to serve your own font files, or use an online service.
 For online services, the most well-known free one is Google Fonts.
 Then we also have paid services like Adobe Typekit or Hoefler & Co's cloud.typography.

 Broadly speaking, how Typekit works is that you create font kits, which are registered to specific domains, then add the fonts you want to use to those kits.
 Typekit then generates some Javascript that you need to embed on your site and apply the relevant CSS classes to get the fonts to show up.
 Typekit does offer a selection of free fonts as well, the notable Chinese fonts being Source Han Sans and Source Han Serif.